Is Rose Wine Sweet? (Rosé Wine Sweetness Chart)

 Rosé wine is as equally misunderstood as it is popular.
 We’ve seen plenty of charts breaking down the nuances in notes, pairings, and sweetness for pink, red and white wines.
 But we didn’t see a single Rosé wine sweetness chart that helped people find their favorite glass to delight their taste buds.

 We decided it was well pastime to do the right thing, answer the question “Is Rose winer sweet” once and for all by publishing our own official Rosé wine sweetness chart.

 Rosé wine has seen quite the resurgence in recent years.
 It’s become the go-to beverage to drink at brunch.
 And it’s the official summer wine touted by social media influencers and brunch aficionados the world over.

-But rosé wine isn’t just for the summer, for brunch, for millennials, or for sweet wine enthusiasts.
-In fact, rosé wine is the most diverse and versatile wine there is and we’re sure you’ll find one you’ll love.
+But Rosé wine isn’t just for the summer, for brunch, for millennials, or for sweet wine enthusiasts.
+In fact, Rosé wine is the most diverse and versatile wine there is, and we’re sure you’ll find one you’ll love.

-Whether you love sweet Frosé slushies, or a blush wine as dry as the desert, these pretty-in-pink drinks have something to offer you.
+Whether you love sweet Frosé slushies, or a blush wine as dry as the desert, these pretty-in-pink wine drinks have something to offer you.

-With sales of rosé growing at more than 40% annually, it’s time to make sure it’s understood.
-Let’s break it all down for you with a little history on this beautiful beverage, and a handy rosé wine sweetness chart to help you plan your next boozy get-together.
+But how do you know if a bottle of Rosé wine is sweet or dry?
+What are the best sweet Rosé wines – and the best dry ones?
+And what is a Rosé wine to begin with?
+With sales of Rosé growing at more than 40% annually, it’s time to make sure it’s understood.
+Let’s break it all down for you with a little history on this beautiful beverage.
+And we’ll add a handy Rosé wine sweetness chart to help you plan your next drinking day get-together.

-What is rosé wine?
+What is Rosé wine?

 Nearly every type of red wine grape can be used to create a rosé.